 Now, imagine you travel to a different city to work - keeping the nomadic spirit that allows you to earn a dollar income - and you have an accident.
 Do you have insurance?
 Would you have savings to live on while you recover?
 Will the company abroad continue to pay for you despite your absence?
 What if you are permanently injured?
 Would you agree to a pension?
 What if there are people who are financially dependent on you?

-I have had the opportunity to earn in dollars and get paid abroad on several occasions in my life, and I want to share with you the lessons learned.
+I have had the opportunity to earn in dollars and get paid abroad on several occasions in my life, and I want to share some of the lessons learned.

 - Improve cash flow.
 More cash on hand is an immediate relief.
 No excuses, no excuses.
 When you receive the money, you have no holdbacks and the exchange rate can make you receive more money unexpectedly that month.

 - A hidden cost.
 If you don't take into account all the expenses you should have, you will receive money, but less benefits.
 It is always good to calculate what you owe and what you want to pay on your own.
 Medical services (state or private).
 Retirement savings.
 Education benefits.
 Tax savings.
 I had no major problems with my negotiations with foreign companies.
 I admit that very early in my professional life, working for foreign companies did not make a difference and in the end, the "extra" income did not compensate for a job with benefits.

 - Automate or reduce paperwork.
 If you are going to receive money every month, get organized to make the process as painless as possible.
 Earning dollars is not always simple.
 It is better to know the process well.
 Know what additional services you have to pay for - commissions, exchange rate differences, or spread and how your bank or financial platform makes your life easier.